Wow, I just looked at the document and realized that it was published exactly a year to the day after I wrote it. That's a thing.

 It took me a while to allow myself the grief.

-.
+He was theirs more.
 But he was important to me.
 And he was one of the last remnants of this incredibly intense, surreal, often terrible thing that has shaped my life.

 So when I allowed myself to accept the emotions and not judge them, I got ambushed by story one day and sat down and wrote "Splinter" all in one surge, one violent outburst.
 I vomited forth - sorry for the imagery, but I had about that much control over the proceedings - this thing, this cry of pain and loneliness.
 I did it because no one else was left who knew.